Financial Power of Attorney

-When you are planning for your future, a power of attorney (POA) and healthcare directives should be at the top of your estate planning list.
-These documents can help you address your needs and make sure your wishes are met when you are incapacitated or otherwise unable to make important decisions.
+When you are planning for your future, a financial power of attorney (POA) and healthcare directive should be at the top of your estate planning list.
+These documents can help you address your financial and medical needs and make sure your wishes are met when you are incapacitated or otherwise unable to make important decisions.

 Herbert Law Office provides tailored services to clients seeking estate planning needs.
 We will help you choose responsible people who are able to administer your power of attorney or healthcare directives.
 We will also develop documents that address your specific concerns for your future.
 Call us today at 661-524-9350.